The Social Security system's Family branch is organized into a network of 101 Department-level funds and one national fund.

 Early childhood benefits include:

-These grants are intended to help cover the expenses related to the birth or adoption of a child.
+These grants, paid once during the 7th month of pregnancy or on arrival of an adopted child in the home, are intended to help cover the expenses related to the birth or adoption of a child.

 *After CRDS withholding.